Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 ### Next-In-Line Failover

 There are many versions of the bully algorithm that improve its various properties.
-For example, we can use multiple next-in-line alternative processes as a failover to shorten reelections [GHOLIPOUR09].
+For example, we can use multiple next-in-line alternative processes as a failover to shorten reelections.

 Each elected leader provides a list of failover nodes.
 When one of the processes detects a leader failure, it starts a new election round by sending a message to the highest-ranked alternative from the list provided by the failed leader.